varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-syntax.rst

 call pipe_if_local;

 Varnish has quite a few built in subroutines that are called for each transaction as it flows through Varnish.
+These builtin subroutines are all named vcl_*.
+Your own subroutines cannot start their name with vcl_.
 See :ref:`vcl-built-in-subs`.